 Relational reports are rendered into HTML tables.
 When the interactive mode is set to true, the report is rendered in DHTML.
-You do not have the options to render reports in different rendering modes (such as DHTML or Java).
-Instead, you can specify whether the reports should be rendered in interactive mode or non-interactive mode.
-This is done through setting the interactive attribute of the <blookreport:report> tag.
+You can specify whether the reports should be rendered in interactive mode or non-interactive mode.
+This is done through setting the interactive attribute of the <blowreport:report> tag.
 When the interactive attribute is set to true, users are given the power to format the report based on their needs and wants.